I’m a teacher, how can my school get involved?

 Do you only work with marginalised kids?

-Yes, Our Sydney Story Factory storytellers have developed Teacher Professional Development Workshops for helping to promote creative and critical thinking in students.
+Yes, Our Story Factory storytellers have developed Teacher Professional Development Workshops for helping to promote creative and critical thinking in students.
 They’re a talented bunch who, between them, have edited newspapers and music magazines, taught in classrooms for more than 30 years, completed two masters of creative writing degrees, completed 3.9 teaching degrees, completed a doctorate, written lots of published poetry, undertaken graphic design projects, performed with Sydney Theatre Company and Belvoir Street Theatre and ….much more.

 Workshops support teachers as they seek to develop units of work and engaging classroom activities for students across the full range of abilities.
-All Professional Development Workshops include resources for model activities that have been used and refined in Sydney Story Factory workshops.
+All Professional Development Workshops include resources for model activities that have been used and refined in Story Factory workshops.
 We also provide teachers with a snapshot of the theory and research underpinning our workshops.

 Take a look at the range of workshops we offer HERE